History of Ole Miss Rebels football: Hugh Freeze era (2012–2016)

 On December 5, 2011, Hugh Freeze was announced as the 37th head coach of the Ole Miss Rebels football team.
-An Oxford native, Freeze was previously the head coach at Arkansas State for one season and had previously been the tight ends coach and recruiting coordinator under Houston Nutt from 2005 to 2007 and had even interviewed with Nutt for the Rebels offensive coordinator job.
+An Oxford native, Freeze was previously the head coach at Arkansas State for one season and had previously been the tight ends coach and recruiting coordinator under Ed Orgeron from 2005 to 2007 and had even interviewed with Orgeron for the Rebels offensive coordinator job.

 In 2012 Ole Miss went 7–6 and finished the regular season with a win over rival Mississippi State.
 The Rebels won their bowl game against Pitt in the BBVA Compass Bowl.
+On December 13, 2012, Freeze received a one-year contract extension and a $500,000 annual raise.
 In Freeze's second year, the Rebels went 8–5 (3–5 in the SEC).
 The 2013 Rebels defeated then-sixth-ranked LSU on a last-second field goal in Oxford and capped off the season with a 25–17 victory over Georgia Tech in the Music City Bowl.

 In 2014, Freeze led Ole Miss to one of its strongest seasons in four decades.
 The Rebels spent most of the season in the top 10, rising as high as third in October—their highest ranking at that late stage in the season in almost half a century.
 They defeated Alabama at home that October and ultimately finished 9–3, only the third time since Vaught's tenure that a Rebel team has won as many as nine games.
 This garnered them a berth in the 2014 Peach Bowl against TCU—their first major-bowl appearance since 1969.
 However, TCU crushed the Rebels, 42–3.
+On December 2, 2014, Ole Miss agreed to terms with Hugh Freeze on a contract extension and raise.
 Freeze led to the Rebels to another strong season in 2015, one that featured wins over ranked rivals LSU and Mississippi State, but was headlined by a road victory over then-no.2 Alabama, their first win in Tuscaloosa since 1988 and only the first time they had beaten the Tide in back to back seasons.
 Ole Miss controlled their own destiny in the SEC West for much of the 2015 campaign, but ultimately finished in second.
 The Rebels earned a trip to the 2016 Sugar Bowl, their first appearance in this bowl game since 1970, where they beat Oklahoma State 48–20.